victororlyk/victororlyk/README.md

 - Handle API: GraphQL, Apollo, REST.
 - write tests with the help of Cypress
 - make localization with react-i18n library
-- mobile development with flutter
+- mobile development with Flutter

 I`m good team player as well as solo performer.
 Happy to help you!